Welcome to Aria!

 }

-The square bracket operator is defined by a pair of operator functions, func read_index(n) and func write_index(n,val).
-The value of the index does not have to be an integer (e.g. Map), however only one index can be supported in this version of Aria.
+Square bracket access is defined by means of operator [](index) and operator []=(index, value).
+The value of the index does not have to be an integer (e.g. Map), and any arbitrary number of indices can be supported (including variable arguments).

 A guard statement is used to create a scoped block that can deallocate some managed resource on exit.